-Did you know that your teeth are composed of multiple layers named dentin and enamel?
-The outer layer is called enamel which protects teeth against physical and chemical injury.
+id you know that your teeth are composed of multiple layers named as dentin and enamel?
+The outer layer is called enamel that protects teeth against physical and chemical injury.
 It is known as the toughest tissue in our body even tougher than bone.

 Enamel act as the first line of defence for the teeth against food and bodily fluids we are exposed to.
 The wear and tear caused by the chemical are called enamel erosion.